12 October - 19 November: Call for proposals for symposia, short courses, workshops and discussion group

 DEADLINE: All proposals must be submitted electronically 4 April 2019, 23:59 CET (UTC/ GMT + 1 hours).

 Only abstracts submitted electronically through the submission site will be considered.
-Decisions will be made by late-March 2019.
+Decisions will be made by late-April 2019.
 Complete instructions for submitting proposals are available ICCB 2019 Contributed Session Abstract Submission Guide.
 The selection process is highly competitive.
 Please read and follow the information carefully.